PikachuHy/vscode-scheme-lsp/README.md

-To install an LSP server, you can either follow the instructions available in `scheme-lsp-server`'s [README](https://codeberg.org/rgherdt/scheme-lsp-server#a-name-user-content-installing-a-installing), or let the extension install it automatically.
+To install an LSP server, you can either follow the instructions available in `scheme-lsp-server`'s [README](https://codeberg.org/rgherdt/scheme-lsp-server#a-name-user-content-installing-a-installing), or let the extension install it automatically (applies only for Gambit and Guile).
 In this case, when opening a Scheme file for the first time, you will be prompted for installation.